reshamas/reshamas.github.io/_posts/2018-01-04-managing-our-code-of-conduct.md

 ### Category 1 violation
 #### Examples:  a bad joke, an underlying sexual reference, mocking someone’s choice of editor
-Point out the violation and we could say something like “it’s not in the spirit of our community.”
 Taking steps to bring awareness to a person’s behavior is a good way to begin addressing the violation and prevent future violations.
+* "I noticed you said/wrote 'xxx'.
+That's not in the _spirit_ of our community."
+* Here's an example of how that could have been phrased:  [include more acceptable text here]

 ### Category 2 violation
 #### Examples:  heckler, disrespectful post on online forum